The Volunteer Programme.

-The impact of the volunteer programme has lasting effects way beyond the length of the placement to a variety of stakeholders:
+The impact of the volunteer programme has lasting effects far beyond the length of the placement:

-- An ongoing and sustainable model of partner support means that our partner organisations will continue to receive support from Suas long after the volunteers leave the placement.
+- Our sustainable model of ongoing partner support means that our partner organisations continue to receive support from Suas long after the volunteers leave the placement.

-- The shared experience and friendships formed amongst teams will make has lasting effects on volunteers in their future lives and careers.
+- The shared experience and friendships formed amongst teams has lasting effects on volunteers in their future lives and careers.

 If not now, when?
 If not you, who?